PGM-Lab/InferPy/docs/notes/guidedata.rst

    :lines: 83-106

-We have seen so far how to make inference by invoking the method ``fit`` which takes a dictionary of samples as input parameter:
+We have seen so far that, for making inference we invoke the method ``fit`` which takes a dictionary of samples as input parameter: